Final Symphony II

-Final Symphony II was a symphonic concert tour first held at the Beethovenhalle in Bonn, Germany on August 29, 2015, and continuing through 2019.
-The concert performances featured arrangements of video game music selected from the Final Fantasy series, specifically Final Fantasy V, VIII, IX, and XIII.
+Final Symphony II is a symphonic concert tour first held at the Beethovenhalle in Bonn, Germany on 29 August 2015.
+The concert performances feature arrangements of video game music selected from the Final Fantasy series, specifically Final Fantasy V, VIII, IX, and XIII.
 It is divided into four acts, one per game, with the newest game, Final Fantasy XIII, first, and the oldest, V, last; all four arrangements are single-section arrangements, with the IX portion as a piano concerto.
-The tour was a follow up to Final Symphony, a similar tour of orchestral arrangement performances from Final Fantasy VI, VII, and X beginning in 2013 and continuing through 2018.
-The concert was produced and directed by Thomas Böcker of Merregnon Studios, with arrangements provided by Finnish composer and musician Jonne Valtonen, along with Roger Wanamo and Final Fantasy XIII composer Masashi Hamauzu.
+The tour is a follow-up to Final Symphony, a similar tour of orchestral arrangement performances from Final Fantasy VI, VII, and X beginning in 2013.
+The concert is produced and directed by Thomas Böcker of Merregnon Studios, with arrangements provided by Finnish composer and musician Jonne Valtonen, along with Roger Wanamo and Final Fantasy XIII composer Masashi Hamauzu.
 The original works were composed by Nobuo Uematsu and Hamauzu, and an introductory piece was composed by Valtonen.
 The premiere concert was performed by the Beethoven Orchestra Bonn under conduction from Eckehard Stier, with guest performer Mischa Cheung joining the orchestra on piano.

 Following the initial performance, Final Symphony II was performed in several other venues.
-It was first performed in London (United Kingdom) at the Barbican Centre by the London Symphony Orchestra on September 12, 2015.
-The London Symphony Orchestra then travelled to Japan to perform the concert in Osaka on September 27, and twice in Yokohama on October 4, the first time that a non-Japanese orchestra played a video game music concert in Japan.
-The 2016 performances of the concert were a concert on April 1 at the Tampere Hall in Tampere, Finland by the Tampere Philharmonic Orchestra, and a June 9 concert by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall in Stockholm, Sweden.
+It was first performed in London (United Kingdom) at the Barbican Centre by the London Symphony Orchestra on 12 September 2015.
+The London Symphony Orchestra then travelled to Japan to perform the concert in Osaka on 27 September and twice in Yokohama on 4 October, the first time that a non-Japanese orchestra played a video game music concert in Japan.
+The 2016 performances of the concert were a concert on 1 April at the Tampere Hall in Tampere, Finland by the Tampere Philharmonic Orchestra, and a 9 June concert by the Royal Stockholm Philharmonic Orchestra at the Stockholm Concert Hall in Stockholm, Sweden.
 The Tampere concert featured an extra encore piano performance in addition to the two encores performed at all concerts.
-The 2019 performances were by the Netherlands Philharmonic Orchestra and by the Essen Philharmonic Orchestra July 5 and July 6 at the Concertgebouw in Amsterdam, Netherlands and the Philharmonic Hall Essen in Essen, Germany.
+The 2019 performances were by the Netherlands Philharmonic Orchestra and by the Essen Philharmonic Orchestra on 5 and 6 July at the Concertgebouw in Amsterdam, Netherlands and the Philharmonic Hall Essen in Essen, Germany.
+For 2024, concerts are planned featuring the City of Birmingham Symphony Orchestra at the Symphony Hall in Birmingham, United Kingdom and the Royal Northern Sinfonia at The Glasshouse International Centre for Music in Newcastle, United Kingdom.